ratatui/ratatui-website/src/content/docs/tutorials/counter-async-app/async-event-stream.md

 title: Async Event Stream
 ---

-Previously, in the multiple file version of the counter app, in [`event.rs`](/tutorials/counter-app/multiple-files/event/) we created an `EventHandler` using `std::thread::spawn`, i.e. OS threads.

-In this section, we are going to do the same thing with "green" threads or tasks, i.e. rust's `async`-`await` features + a future executor.
+In this section, we are going to create an `EventHandler` with "green" threads or tasks, i.e. rust's `async`-`await` features + a future executor.
 We will be using `tokio` for this.

 Here's example code of reading key presses asynchronously comparing `std::thread` and `tokio::task`.